-NACHC is working work with CVS Health to integrate addiction medicine into primary care.
+NACHC is working with the CVS Health Foundation to integrate addiction medicine into primary care.
 “Innovative Approaches for Prescription Drug Abuse Management and Prevention” is a 12-month learning community designed to help health centers build capacity for providing integrated behavioral health services in communities with high incidence of substance use and abuse.
-To date, there have been two cohorts.
+There have been three cohorts.

 NACHC is working to ensure the integration of oral health and primary care and to improve access to oral health through partnerships and academic collaborations to build the oral health workforce, the use of subject matter expertise to build oral health capacity, and by profiling innovative models in health centers.